Telemachus

-The first four books of the Odyssey focus on Telemachus's journeys in search of news about his father, who has yet to return home from the Trojan War, and are traditionally given the title the Telemachy.
+The first four books of the Odyssey focus on Telemachus's journeys in search of news about his father, who has yet to return home from the Trojan War, and are traditionally given the title Telemachy.

 Etymology

 Telemachus's name in Greek means "far from battle", or perhaps "fighting from afar", as a bowman does.

 Odyssey

 In Homer's Odyssey, Telemachus, under the instructions of Athena (who accompanies him during the quest), spends the first four books trying to gain knowledge of his father, Odysseus, who left for Troy when Telemachus was still an infant.
-At the outset of Telemachus' journey, Odysseus had been absent from his home at Ithaca for twenty years due to the Trojan War and the intervention of Poseidon.
-During his absence, Odysseus' house has been occupied by hordes of suitors seeking the hand of Penelope.
+At the outset of Telemachus's journey, Odysseus had been absent from his home at Ithaca for twenty years due to the Trojan War and the intervention of Poseidon.
+During his absence, Odysseus's house has been occupied by hordes of suitors seeking the hand of Penelope.
 Telemachus first visits Nestor and is well received by the old man who regales him with stories of his father's glory.
 Telemachus then departs with Nestor's son Peisistratus, who accompanies him to the halls of Menelaus and his wife Helen.
 Whilst there, Telemachus is again treated as an honored guest as Menelaus and Helen tell complementary yet contradictory stories of his father's exploits at Troy.
 Telemachus also learns from Menelaus that his father was last seen stranded on Ogygia.

 Telemachus focuses on his father's return to Ithaca in Book XV.
 He visits Eumaeus, the swineherd, who happens to be hosting a disguised Odysseus.
 After Odysseus reveals himself to Telemachus due to Athena's advice, the two men plan the downfall of the suitors.
 Telemachus then returns to the palace to keep an eye on the suitors and to await his father as the beggar.

-When Penelope challenges the suitors to string Odysseus' bow and shoot an arrow through the handle-holes of twelve axe heads, Telemachus is the first to attempt the task.
+When Penelope challenges the suitors to string Odysseus's bow and shoot an arrow through the handle-holes of twelve axe heads, Telemachus is the first to attempt the task.
 He would have completed the task, nearly stringing the bow on his fourth attempt; however, Odysseus subtly stops him before he can finish his attempt.
 Following the suitors' failure at this task, Odysseus reveals himself and he and Telemachus bring swift and bloody death to the suitors.